Mark-a-Hamilton/Toolbox/docs/template.md

 ---

 ## 🤖 AI & Ethics Disclosure

-This template was co‑authored with AI assistance.
+This tool and its documentation were co‑authored with AI assistance.
-For details on ethical integration, traceability, and responsible authorship, see:
+For details on responsible use, transparency, and authorship, see the **AI & Ethics** section in the Toolbox README.
-ethics_AI.md (github.com in Bing) (bing.com in Bing)

 🔙 Return to [Toolbox](https://github.com/Mark-a-Hamilton/Toolbox)